FranciscoLozCoding/plugin-lorawan-listener/README.md

 **--collect**: A list of chirpstack measurements to retrieve.
 If empty all will be retrieved (ex: --collect m1 m2 m3)

+**--ignore**: (opposite of --collect) A list of chirpstack measurements to ignore.
+If empty all will be retrieved (ex: --ignore m1 m2 m3)

 **--signal-strength-indicators**: enable signal strength indicators

 ## Retrieving Published Data